 I hope this helps friends and you are encouraged to start adding weight training to your exercise routine.

 Want to learn more or need clear direction on how to start and exactly what to do?
-Learn more about Nourish, where I’ve been helping clients lose that weight and fat they’ve never been able to lose before – all without sacrificing or feeling like crap while they’re doing it.
+Learn more about Nourish, where I help repeat dieters go from feeling frustrated, confused on what to eat and not losing weight, to feeling empowered, confident and consistently shedding pounds and inches.